kyawsawhtoon/Project-Tanzania-Water-Wells/README.md

 non functional - the waterpoint is not operational

-To construct this model, I will use the data from Taarifa and the Tanzanian Ministry of Water.
+# Project Process

 My approach for this project is to follow the OSEMN framework.
 The steps of this framework is as follow -

 Obtain the data